 The ITIF argues in its report that the USPS can charge lower rates for its competitive parcel service not because of cross-subsidies from its mail delivery but based on the economies of scale of a network that reaches every U.S. address and ZIP code six – and sometimes seven – days a week.

 Earlier this month an appellate court threw out UPS’s challenge to the USPS’s rate structure, saying it adhered to the 2006 Postal Accountability and Enhancement Act (PAEA).
-It is in fact the PAEA that has tied USPS’s hands by making the agency responsible for pre-funding of future retiree pensions, an albatross that bleeds off billions annually.
+It is in fact the PAEA that has tied USPS’s hands by making the agency responsible for pre-funding of future retiree health benefits, an albatross that bleeds off billions annually.

 “By utilizing its already established mail network, USPS not only lowers the total overall costs of package delivery in the U.S., it is able to reduce its deficits on the monopoly (mail) side of the business, which has been badly hurt by the rise of the internet and ecommerce” ITIF states in its report.
 “Indeed, if it were not for parcel delivery, USPS deficits would be much higher.”